Chair for Public Health and Health Services Research

 CEOsys, Topic Area Public Health:

-Rapid review on the effectiveness of non-pharmacological measures implemented in the setting of long-term care facilities to prevent SARS-CoV-2 infections and their adverse consequences (ongoing, protocol)
+Rapid review on the effectiveness of non-pharmacological measures implemented in the setting of long-term care facilities to prevent SARS-CoV-2 infections and their adverse consequences (Link)

 Contact: Jan Stratil